goschtl/zope/zopetoolkit/doc/source/process/communication.rst

 =============

-Communication for the Zope Toolkit development itself happens both on IRC and in a mailinglist.
+Communication for the Zope Toolkit development itself happens both on IRC and in a mailing list.

 IRC
 ---

-We use #zope3-dev on the IRC network provided by `freenode.net
+We use #zope on the IRC network provided by `freenode.net
 <http://www.freenode.net>`_.